 With pretty much all the glory going to Google Glass right now, people are becoming more aware of the wearable technology than ever before.
 That’s not to say, however, that this is a one-horse race.
-Epson has been playing around with concepts for quite some time now and is ready to announce some new stuff at Google I/O 2013.
+Epson has been playing around with concepts for quite some time now

 I had a chance to sit down with members of Epson and APX today and see just how the new concept works and what lies ahead for developers.
 Everything will be introduced at the developer conference, especially if you’re involved in developing with/for YouTube.

 Before going further I should point out that this is not a consumer-minded concept (yet) and that it’s still going through some design changes.
 Physically the glasses are still big and bulky and the test versions still use an older version of Android (2.2).
 With that in mind, the team I spoke with today is very optimistic about the eventual form factor believes we’re not that far from the sleek and sexy stuff that consumers might expect.

 In a nutshell, the concept that Epson and APX will introduce at Google I/O revolves around touchless gestures for selecting and viewing YouTube videos.
 Imagine seeing a carousel-like roll of YouTube videos to choose from, right in front of you.
 You can look left and right to scroll through and then a long press-like focus will automatically start the video.
 Look up and the clip stops – tilt left for rewind, right for advance.
 It’s pretty intuitive stuff and works well.

 What does it look like?
 Instead of the picture-in-picture stuff that Google Glass provides, this is like having a big television display sitting right in front of you.
 I think the official description calls for an 80-inch TV around 5 meters away.
 It’s big and easy to see yet doesn’t clutter or obscure your view.